deleugpn/blog/content/blog/what-it-means-to-run-a-monolith-on-aws-lambda/index.md

 person that aggregate many business features sometimes not related to one another and deployed as a single artifact.
-Something that 10 years from now may be seen as a legacy monstrosity by a different team in a different era, but that today is a live system well maintained and (pardon my biased) well maintained.
+Something that 10 years from now may be seen as a legacy monstrosity by a different team in a different era, but that today is a live system and (pardon my biased) well maintained.

 > This post will detail my personal view of many things in
 > the software development process.
 I am in no way looking